sobolevn/git-secret/man/man1/git-secret-reveal.1.md

-Therefore, for this operation to succeed, your personal keyring must contain a private key matching one of the public keys which were used to encrypt the secrets -- i.e., one of the public keys in `git-secret` repo's keyring when the file was encrypted.
+Therefore, for this operation to succeed, your personal keyring must contain a private key matching one of the public keys which were used to encrypt the secrets -- i.e., one of the public keys in your repo's `git-secret` keyring when the file was encrypted.